messyfresh/smite-session/README.md

 The script will also delete any old expired session ids, to maintain a small database size.

-The script is only send a console message if there is an error.
+The script will send a console message if there is an error.
-The error with be the returned "ret_msg" along with a UTC Timestamp.
+The error with be the returned "ret_msg" from the Smite API Server along with a UTC Timestamp.

 Feel free to fork this repo and hack away at it.
-If you come up with some great improvements let me know and we can pull the code.
+If you come up with some great improvements let me know!